 Today’s message comes from Doris Mortman who says “Until you make peace with who you are … you’ll never be content with what you have.”

-Let’s pick on the actors and actresses as well – there are many of them that are famous, they rolling around in the money, the accolades, the famousness (if there is such a word) and yet they strive, cajole, steal from under the nose of others, a part that they ‘just have to have’!
+Let’s pick on the actors and actresses as well – there are many of them that are famous, they roll around in the money, the accolades, the famousness (if there is such a word) and yet they strive, cajole, steal from under the nose of others, a part that they “just have to have”!
 Why – what drives them on and on?

 I suspect that I am about to put the cat amongst the pigeons here, but I think that for some it is because they have made peace with who they are and others haven’t yet.

 For others, it is about making the money.
-They, on some level question who they are, what they are about and what they can do.
+They, on some level question who they are, what they are about, and what they can do.
 Despite being famous and rich they are insecure about who they are as individuals and so they desperately strive to be the best.
-They are never happy in their own skins or in their own minds and are driven to prove how good, fantastic, clever etc that they are – not to the world in general, but to themselves.
+They are never happy in their own skins or in their own minds and are driven to prove how good, fantastic, clever (insert whatever you wish here) they are – not to the world in general, but to themselves.

 Which category do you fit into?
-Have you accepted who you are or are you still trying to prove to yourself, who you are?
+Have you accepted who you are or are you still trying to prove to yourself, to yourself, and everyone else?